 There’s no room for error or procrastination when it comes to your vehicle’s brakes.
 Our mechanics ensure your car is reliable and that your brake system provides maximum protection and stopping power.
 ValleyPro Autohouse is experienced with all types of brakes, from drum brakes to disk, anti-lock, hydraulic, and electric brakes.
 Call us if you need any brake-related service, including diagnostic, pad replacement, lining replacement, wheel cylinder, master cylinder, emergency brakes, and brake rotors.

 Modern vehicles have increasingly more precise and complex steering systems than in the past, which means steering system parts become more and more critical.
-Today’s frontend work may involve ball joints, tie rod ends, pitman arms, idler arms, center links, control arms, sway bars and links, bushings, and much more.
+Today’s Front-End work may involve ball joints, tie rod ends, pitman arms, idler arms, center links, control arms, sway bars and links, bushings, and much more.
 The mechanics at ValleyPro Autohouse will do a proper inspection of all your frontend components, and all frontend service is complemented with a frontend alignment.

 Our Hunter Hawkeye 3D Alignment machine uses 2 cameras per wheel for the best results!
 If you're experiencing vibrations, pulling, uneven tire wear, or poor fuel economy, you may need a wheel alignment.
 Poor alignment isn't something to ignore, as misaligned wheels can cause decreased gas mileage and poor stability on the road.
 Our technicians can get you straightened out, and running smoothly down the road.
+For more info about alignments click on the link!

 A simple maintenance tune-up and new set of spark plugs can make your engine easier to start, improve fuel economy, lower emissions, and restore lost pep and power.
 As part of a tune-up, we’ll check your battery voltage, power balance, engine vacuum, scan for fault codes, verify idle speed, and check your ignition timing.
 In addition to these performance checks, we’ll visually inspect your belts, hoses, and fluids.
 Then for preventive maintenance, we’ll replace your spark plus, rotor or distributer cap (if required), and filters and fluids as necessary.